Civilians are now three times more likely to be injured by dogs before cops shoot

 Two human deaths

-As yet, no police officers have been killed by dogs while acting in the line of duty, but two women have been shot by police in incidents in which dogs were also shot.
+As yet, no police officers have been killed by dogs while acting in the line of duty, but two women have been shot dead by police in incidents in which dogs were also shot.

 Autumn Mae Steele, 34, was shot accidentally on January 5, 2015 in Burlington, Iowa.
 Already charged with domestic abuse, Steele became engaged in a further altercation with her estranged husband.
 A police officer who tried to intervene allegedly felt threatened when the family German shepherd approached, and while trying to shoot the dog, hit Steele in her chest.
 A resulting lawsuit against the city of Burlington and police officer Jesse Hill remains pending.